 Sustainable or Green Chemistry aims to make the chemicals and related industries both environmentally and economically sustainable.

 I am interested in using an exciting class of solvents - ionic liquids - to improve chemical processes.
 I have worked with ionic liquids throughout my research career.
 Recently, interest from both academic and commercial chemists in these has increased dramatically.
 I hope that my work has made a significant contribution to this change in attitude.
 My research covers a broad range of the chemical sciences and I have been the author of papers in all three of the traditional branches of the subject (Inorganic, Organic and Physical).
-I am particularly interested in clean synthesis and catalysis.
+My work includes both fundamental and applied studies.

-I am currently looking for PhD students and collaborators in the following areas:
+I am currently seeking PhD students and collaborators in the following areas:

-The structure and properties of ionic liquid mixtures (organic synthesis, spectroscopy, physical chemistry).
+The structure and properties of ionic liquids and their mixtures (organic synthesis, spectroscopy, physical chemistry).

-The processing and recycling of natural and synthetic polymers using ionic liquids.
+The processing and recycling of natural and synthetic polymers using ionic liquids (synthesis, reaction processes).